NSLS-II-BMM/BeamlineManual/docs/automation.rst

 most of the columns in this spreadsheet will be quite familiar.
 Most of the columns are used to specify the same set of parameters as in the INI file |nd| file name, element, edge, and so on.

-.. note:: February 2020

-   The E\ :sub:`0` column is no longer used.
-E\ :sub:`0` is now always taken from the tabulated value for ``element`` and ``edge``.
-Some effort is made to read spreadsheets from before Feb.
-2020, but they are deprecated and no longer guaranteed to work.

 The green cell in the first row is used to input the names of all the people involved in the experiment, as explained above.